Senior Researcher at the Department of Physical Geography, and Research Area Co-Leader at the Bolin Centre for Climate Research, Stockholm University.

 A changing climate and rapidly growing footprint of human society pose serious challenges to rational management of water, but also opens opportunities for cooperation, even on issues beyond the water resources themselves.
 In my research, I am investigating the influence of climatic, hydrologic, economic and information capacity factors on human disputes and cooperation.

 Furthermore, I teach a master’s level negotiation simulation on managing transboundary river basins, both at Stockholm University and at the UNESCO-IHE Institute for Water Education in Delft, The Netherlands, as part of a module on water conflict resolution and mediation.
+I am responsible for the Stockholm University Master Program in Hydrology, Hydrogeology and Water Resources.

 Dept of Physical Geography